Haymilk: Production

-The milk can only be produced from animals that received mainly hay (winter) and "fresh grass, leguminous plants and foliage" in summer, but also roughage like green rapeseed, green maize, green rye and fodder beets is permitted.
-For a maximum of 25%, also cereal crops (wheat, oats, rye, etc.) and beans, field peas, lupins, oleaginous fruits.
-Products like sewage sludge, fallen fruit, urea and potatoes can not be used.
+The milk can only be produced from animals that received mainly hay (winter) and "fresh grass, leguminous plants and foliage" in summer, but also roughage such as green rapeseed, green maize, green rye, and fodder beets is permitted.
+For a maximum of 25%, also cereal crops (wheat, oats, rye, etc.) and beans, field peas, lupins, and oleaginous fruits.
+Products such as fallen fruit, urea, and potatoes cannot be used as feed, and sewage sludge cannot be used as a fertilizer on the land.

 Traditional speciality guaranteed

 Three different products were registered as a traditional speciality guaranteed, depending on the animal that is the source of the milk.
-In each case the name is registered in 5 languages, while a 2021 amendment request has been published to also include the name in Slovenian.
+In each case the name is registered in five languages, while a 2021 amendment request has been published to also include the name in Slovenian.